xo/usql/README.md

 #### Paths on Disk

-If a URL does not specify a `driver` scheme, `usql` will check if it is a path on disk.
+If a URL does not have a `driver:` scheme, `usql` will check if it is a path on disk.
 If the path exists, `usql` will attempt to use an appropriate database driver to open the path.

 If the specified path is a Unix Domain Socket, `usql` will attempt to open it